 - 4. Dampen a lens wipe with the selected cleaning agent.
 Alcohol (least aggressive) is best for initial surface cleaning.
-Acetone (moderately aggressive) is best for oily residue or minor baked-on vapors and debris. - 5.
-Gently, and without applying pressure, drag the damp lens wipe across the optical sur-face in a single pass.
-Do not rub or apply any pressure, especially when using a cotton swab.
+Acetone (moderately aggressive) is best for oily residue or minor baked-on vapors and debris. - face in a single pass.
+Do not rub or applying any pressure, especially when using a cotton swab.
 Drag the wipe without applying any downward pressure.
 Use a clean lens wipe on each pass.
-The wipe will pick up and carry surface contaminants that may scratch optical surfaces or coatings.
+The wipe will pick up and carry surface contaminants that may scratch optical surfaces or coatings. - 6.
+Carefully examine the optic under suitable lighting.
+Certain contaminants or damage such as pitting cannot be removed.
+In these cases the optic must be replaced to prevent catastrophic failure. - 7.
+Repeat Steps 4 through 6 as required, removing all traces of contaminants and deposits.